 - Rear tail/brake lights must remain on at all times.

-- Machine sound level cannot exceed 98 dB/A.
+- Machine sound level cannot exceed 98 dB/A in accordance SAE J-1287 test procedures.

 - Machines may be tested by officials any time prior to, during or after the event.